 22. Use discounts offered by your employer

 Some companies have special rates negotiated for certain services all across the world.
 If you’re going to rent a car anyway, see if there’s a discount for you and your colleagues for a rent a car company.
 Maybe you can use it for your trip.
+Here are a few gift cards ideas you can ask for:

 It’s all about the money